webgears/dependency-scan/README.md

 1. Create a new Spreadsheet and add the following columns
    > Date, Outdated Patches, Outdated Minor, Outdated Major, Security Issues Info, Security Issues Low, Security Issues Moderate, Security Issues High, Security Issues Critical
-2. Enable Google Sheets API and get your credentials: https://console.developers.google.com/apis/credentials
+2. Enable Google Sheets API and create an OAuth2 key: https://console.developers.google.com/apis/credentials
 3. Fetch the executeable from the releases
-4. Download `credentials.json` and put it in the folder of the executeable
+4. Download the credentials, name the file `credentials.json` and put it in the folder of the executeable
 5. Ensure the binaries are installed and in the projects folder
 6. Run the script with the arguments below